Skip to main content

 You will enjoy studying at our well-equipped central London location and work with our supportive academic staff to realise your full potential.

 Our London base is located in the heart of Bloomsbury, central London.
-We have our historic base at 11 Bedford Square as well as a dedicated suite in the University of London's impressive headquarters, Senate House, opposite the British Museum.
-New for 2022 is the opening of our exclusive-use, modern teaching spaces in Stewart House.
+We have our historic base at 11 Bedford Square, a dedicated suite in the University of London's impressive headquarters, Senate House, opposite the British Museum and modern teaching spaces in Stewart House.
 These three buildings, just a few minutes apart, provide an inspiring and vibrant environment to stimulate creative and critical thinking.

 Core Modules